Preliminary assessment unable to access full type description.

 However, one record of a specimen collected from Russia is available on GBIF

 Population and Trends

-Only known from type description.
+Only known from type description and one record.

 Population Trend: Uncertain

 No information available from listing, type description needs to be reviewed.